The Future of NATO: Alliance Cohesion in an Era of Great Power Competition

 Analysis · StrikeOrbit | 2026

-On July 7 and 8, 2026, NATO leaders will gather in Ankara, and the summit they are attending is unlike any in the alliance’s history.
+On July 7 and 8, 2026, NATO leaders gathered in Ankara for a summit unlike any in the alliance’s history.
 Not because the threats NATO faces are unprecedented, though the convergence of Russian aggression, Chinese military expansion, and the erosion of arms control frameworks would each individually constitute the most serious security challenge of a generation.

-The Ankara summit is historic because, for the first time since the Washington Treaty was signed in 1949, the question being asked in allied capitals is not how to strengthen the alliance but whether the alliance’s central bargain — American military power extended across the Atlantic in exchange for collective defence commitments — can survive the political conditions now shaping American strategic priorities.
+The Ankara summit was historic because, for the first time since the Washington Treaty was signed in 1949, the question being asked in allied capitals was not how to strengthen the alliance but whether the alliance’s central bargain — American military power extended across the Atlantic in exchange for collective defense commitments — could survive the political conditions now shaping American strategic priorities.

 NATO has survived seventy-six years of crises, disagreements, and near-ruptures — including France’s withdrawal from the integrated command structure, the burden-sharing controversies of the Cold War, and the post-Cold War identity crisis that followed the Soviet collapse.

-The institutional logic underpinning the alliance has proven durable through every previous stress test: that a credible collective defence guarantee deters aggression more effectively than any arrangement of independent national deterrents.
+The institutional logic underpinning the alliance has proven durable through every previous stress test: that a credible collective defense guarantee deters aggression more effectively than any arrangement of independent national deterrents.

 The question confronting Ankara is whether that logic survives the stress test of an era in which American strategic attention has shifted structurally toward the Indo-Pacific, and in which the Article 5 commitment itself has been explicitly conditioned in ways no previous administration in the alliance’s history has attempted.